ksator/junos-automation-with-ansible/junos_template/readme.md

 Requirements on  Junos devices: netconf

 Playbooks:
-- pb.bgp.yml: It load a configuration file to Junos devices from a jinja 2 template that is automatically rendered.
+- **pb.bgp.yml**: It load a configuration file to Junos devices from a jinja 2 template that is automatically rendered.
 The same task renders a jinja2 template with BGP details and loads it to Junos devices.
 Another task in the same playbook audit the states of the BGP neighbors.
-- pb.bgp.2.yml: it does the same thing as pb.bgp.yml but we splitted into two separate tasks the template rendering (so we can have a copy of the document) and the configuration loading.
+- **pb.bgp.2.yml**: it does the same thing as pb.bgp.yml but we splitted into two separate tasks the template rendering (so we can have a copy of the document) and the configuration loading.
+- **pb.change_dns_servers.yml**: it reconfigures the list of DNS servers on Junos Devices (adding some and removing others)

 Usage:
 ```